be-foo/adalo-sdk-go/README.md

 of the `Collection` type, where you declare types according to your specific collections and then create wrapper functions for the functions of `Collection`, using your type.

-You can see a full example of this can look like in [example/person.go](./example/person.go).
+You can see a full example of how this can look like in [example/person.go](./example/person.go).